-2. We’ve set up a Race Advisory Panel, made up of 23 colleagues of Black, Asian and Minority Ethnic heritage, to influence and inform our ongoing diversity strategy and ensure we are making the right progress.
+2. Our Race Advisory Panel, made up of 23 colleagues of Black, Asian and Minority Ethnic heritage, has been established for the past twelve months to influence and inform our ongoing diversity strategy and ensure we are making the right progress.

-3. We’re working in partnership with external experts to develop a race education programme and have already delivered a series of sessions, for our senior leaders to learn about the challenges faced by Black communities, and to equip them to have eloquent conversations with their teams about race and ethnicity.
-In 2021 we’ll continue this programme with our line managers and colleagues.
+3. We’re working in partnership with external experts to develop a Race Education programme and have already delivered a series of sessions, for our senior leaders and line managers to learn about the challenges faced by Black communities, and to equip them to have honest conversations with their teams about race and ethnicity.

-4. We’re undertaking regular listening sessions to gauge and understand our colleagues’ experiences and progress against our plans.
+4. We’re continuing to undertake regular listening sessions to gauge and understand our colleagues’ experiences and progress against our plans.
 As of October 2020, almost 200 colleagues of Black heritage have given us their views so far.
 We plan to keep on listening.

 6. We ensure diversity on all our senior executive recruitment shortlists with a Black, Asian and Minority Ethnic candidate.
 We’ve trained recruiters, hiring managers and third-party suppliers to ensure they understand our expectations and have the tools to hire inclusively.

 7. We’re nurturing our talented Black colleagues by creating specific development and sponsorship programmes for both middle management and senior grades, so that we can help break the ceiling for senior role models.

 8. We're taking our work beyond our own organisation to start to help address challenges faced by Black communities, beginning with establishing the Black Business Advisory Committee and working in partnership with Foundervine and Black Business Network.